Adalbert Bezzenberger

 Adalbert Bezzenberger (14 April 1851 – 31 October 1922) was a German philologist.
 He was born at Kassel and died at Königsberg.
 He is considered to be the founder of Baltic philology.

 He studied the Indo-Germanic languages at the universities of Göttingen and Munich.
 In 1874 he became lecturer at Göttingen and in 1879 professor of Sanskrit at the University of Königsberg.
-From 1890-91 he was rector of this university.
+From 1890 to 1891 he was rector of this university.